kyphan38/web/assets/docs/how to/authorize-github.md

 Since the .netrc file contains sensitive information, it's important to ensure that only your user has read/write access to it

-To set the correct permissions, use the following command:
+To set the correct permissions, use the following command

 ``` bash
 chmod 600 ~/.netrc